Hannah Keru Siminji with 1946 Piper Cub

 There are a couple "lower" license categories which require somewhat less training, experience, and cost, but of course they do not grant the same priviledges as a Private Pilot's License.
 There is surely a level of license to meet your needs.

 The Recreational Pilot Certificate was established in 1989 to allow a less expensive, and "easier to obtain" basic pilot license for those who want to fly for recreation only.
 It allows the pilot to fly, day time only, in aircraft having up to four seats, but only one passenger may be carried at a time.
 The holder of such a license must stay within 50 nautical miles of his home airport, unless he has had additional training in cross-country navigation.
-He may not fly at night, or without visual reference to the ground, and may not fly in furtherance of a business.
-As of March 2020, there are some proposals and plans in the making that may soon affect some of these details, perhaps making this class of license more desirable.
+He may not fly at night, nor without visual reference to the ground, and may not fly in furtherance of a business.
+There have been attempts to modify the regulations, perhaps making this class of license more desirable.
+BUT... read on.

-A recent inquiry to an FAA web site revealed that as of the end of 2018, there were only about 144 Recreational Pilots in the United States.
-This number had been well over 300 for several years, but has steadily declined since the Sport Pilot Certificate became available in 2004.
+A recent inquiry to an FAA web site revealed that as of the end of 2025, there were no more than 127 holders of Recreational Pilots certificates in the United States.
+This number had been well over 300 for several years, in the 1990s, but has steadily declined since the Sport Pilot Certificate became available in 2004.
 It has never been a very popular option, despite a few regulatory changes to make it more attractive.
 Some have used it as an advantageous stepping stone toward the Private Pilot's license.

-The Light Sport Pilot Certificate allows pilots to fly 2-seat aircraft weighing up to 1320 pounds, maximum cruise speed of 120 knots, and some other basic limitations.
-In most cases a medical certificate is not required.
-Many people who already had a higher class of license may continue flying aircraft in this category, using only their driver's license as medical certification.
-Other new pilots may not need any medical certificate except a valid driver's license.
-These new regulations went into effect September 1, 2004, and statistics show that there have been no increase in accident rates caused by the fact that these Sport Pilots are not required to have FAA-issued medical certificates.
-Many older Classic airplanes can be flown in the Sport Pilot category as well as a great number of very modern aircraft, such as this CTLS pictured below.
+Statistics indicate that there have been no increase in accident rates caused by the fact that these Sport Pilots are not required to have FAA-issued medical certificates.
+Many older Classic airplanes have been flown in the Sport Pilot category as well as a great number of very modern aircraft, such as this CTLS pictured below.
 CTLS stands for Composite Technology Light Sport.

 Continued below the pictures